-Dr. Isabelle Lemasson is an Assistant Professor in the Department of Microbiology and Immunology at East Carolina University.
-Dr. Lemasson joined ECU in 2005 after earning her Ph.D. in Biochemistry and Molecular Biology from the University of Montpellier I (France) in 1998, and conducting post-doctoral research in the laboratory of Dr. Jennifer Nyborg in the Department of Biochemistry and Molecular Biology at Colorado State University.
-The focus of Dr. Lemasson’s research program is a retrovirus called Human T-cell Leukemia Virus type 1.
+Isabelle Lemasson acts as an Assistant Professor at the Department of Microbiology and Immunology at East Carolina University, USA.
+Lemasson joined ECU in 2005 after earning her Ph.D. degree in biochemistry and molecular biology from the University of Montpellier I (France) in 1998 and conducting postdoctoral research at the laboratory of Dr. Jennifer Nyborg in the Department of Biochemistry and Molecular Biology at Colorado State University.
+The focus of her research program is a retrovirus called Human T-cell Leukemia virus type 1.
 This virus causes a fatal form of cancer known as adult T-cell leukemia (ATL) as well as a neurological disorder called HTLV-1 associated myelopathy.
 While twenty million people are infected with this virus, only a small percentage of them will develop one of these diseases.
-Research in Dr. Lemasson’s laboratory is mainly focused on understanding the molecular mechanisms that contribute to the development of ATL.
+Research in her laboratory is mainly focused on understanding the molecular mechanisms that contribute to the development of ATL.
 Current studies aim to clarify how certain viral proteins deregulate transcription.
-Areas of expertise: HTLV, retrovirus, transcription, transformation.
+Her areas of expertise include HTLV, retrovirus, transcription, and transformation.

 Biography Updated on 30 May 2013